You Support This Site

 For me, it's also telling that the few actors who had long movie careers outside of network television, Tim Curry, Annette O'Toole, Seth Green, Emily Perkins, and Richard Masur, didn't turn up for the Home Video commentary.

-Further, the teleplay by Lawrence D. Cohen (CARRIE, GHOST STORY, THE TOMMY KNOCKERS [TV], Nightmares & Dreamscapes: From the Stories of Stephen King THE END OF THE WHOLE MESS) and Director Tommy Lee Wallace (AMITYVILLE II: THE POSSESSION, HALLOWEEN III: SEASON OF THE WITCH, FRIGHT NIGHT PART 2, VAMPIRES: LOS MUERTOS) put nothing but placid TV soap opera histrionics in the mouths and actions of the actors.
-The emotions of all seem grafted on instead of feeling organic to the moment.
+Further, the teleplay by Lawrence D. Cohen (CARRIE, GHOST STORY, THE TOMMY KNOCKERS [TV], Nightmares & Dreamscapes: From the Stories of Stephen King THE END OF THE WHOLE MESS) and Tommy Lee Wallace (AMITYVILLE II: THE POSSESSION, HALLOWEEN III: SEASON OF THE WITCH, FRIGHT NIGHT PART 2, VAMPIRES: LOS MUERTOS) put nothing but placid TV soap opera histrionics in the mouths and actions of the actors.
+The emotions of all seem grafted on instead of feeling natural to the moment.

 A large part of that, according to Cohen, was that the ABC execs originally committed to an eight to ten hour series that would run for about four nights in two hour blocks.
 However, the suits also originally signed on George A. Romero to direct (it would have been George and Stephen's third team-up).
 When George had to leave due to scheduling conflicts and Tommy Lee was eventually signed on instead, ABC, already getting cold feet over the novel's creepy consensual gang bang among the children (the boys all lose their virginity to Beverly in order to maintain their ... group cohesion?
-Ahem.), lowered their expectations to six hours, and they finally and chose to shorten the movie (and so cut the budget by about half) to three hours.
+Ahem.), lowered their expectations to six hours, and they finally chose to shorten the movie (and so cut the budget by about half) to three hours.

 Cutting the budget also meant cutting rehearsals, as well as having enough rehearsal with the adult actors working with their younger versions to get the mannerisms right.
 As such, without the constant back and forth of flashbacks, it's easy to confuse who is supposed to be who.